AsbestosSoup-dev/crunchyppuden-episode-tagger/README.md

 For a more permanent, easy to access solution, create a bookmarklet:

 1. **Minify the `crunchyroll_injection.js` script** (see [Minifying the Bookmarklet Script](#minifying-the-bookmarklet-script)).
-2. Create a new bookmark in your browser, name it "Naruto Episode Tagger," and paste the minified JavaScript code into the URL field.
+2. Create a new bookmark in your browser, name it "Naruto Shippuden Episode Tagger," and paste the minified JavaScript code into the URL field.

 ## Usage